 Benito Guerra Jr. is a Mexican rally driver whose peak of a career is a victory in Production class of the World Rally Championship in 2012, at the wheel of Mitsubishi Lancer Evo X.

 Earlier in a career, Guerra Jr was the Mexican rally champion in 2006 and 2007, and Spanish gravel rally champion in 2010.
-Most recently, he spent a season in the WRC2 championship in 2017, driving a Škoda Fabia R5.
+Most recently, he competes occasionally in the WRC2 championship with Škoda Fabia R5.

 Born in March 1985, in a family of racing driver Benito Guerra Sr., Benito Ivan Guerra Latapi was involved into motorsport since the young age, driving little motorbikes.
 At the age 12, he served his father as a co-driver in the Morelos Classic Rally.

 In the same year, a father prepared Datsun 510 for Benito Jr to drive it in classic events.
 In the following six years, Benito drove himself or served as father's co-driver.